SimpleContacts/mysql-simulator/README.md

     $ bin/mysql-simulate <path>

+This assumes a directory of `*.sql` files containing SQL statements, which are numbered sequentially, for example: `0001-create-table.sql`, `0002-change-field.sql`, etc.

-To run it on all the migrations in the Simple Contacts main repo:
+To run it on all `*.sql` migration files in a directory:

-    $ bin/mysql-simulate ../simplecontacts/migrations
+    $ bin/mysql-simulate path/to/migrations

 This will simulate running the migrations found in that directory sequentially.
-At the end, the DB's state is outputted as a SQL table definition dump.
+At the end, the DB's state is outputted as a single SQL table definition dump.

 # For developers